 The colonnaded walk around two sides reminded me of some of the foreign trading offices in Anping and Danshui.
 All three of the colonial era buildings are abandoned but not in a terribly dangerous condition.
 They could be restored.

 Adjacent were some large warehouses from the middle of the 20th century.
-These were the ones I'd seen from the train before.
-There was nothing much inside but I liked their scale and they reminded me faintly of the ones in the Chiayi Tobacco Factory.
+These were the ones I'd seen from the train.
+There was nothing much inside but I liked their scale and they reminded me faintly of the Chiayi Tobacco Factory.

 I went around and into one of the other historic buildings: The head office of the plastic processing division (I'm not sure of this translation).
 This part of the company was responsible for making bags and other non-edible sugar products.